RedisGears/RedisGears/docs/intro.md

 ### Upgrades Limitation

 Upgrading your python code will not upgrade your requirements, the python interpreter already loaded the requirements code into the memory and changing them on the file system will not help.
 Currently upgrade requirements require full restart of the Redis processes.
-We do plane to make this processes simpler on future versions, For more information about this topic please refer to [Isolation Technics](isolation.md) page.
+We do plane to make this processes simpler on future versions, for more information about this topic please refer to [Isolation Technics](isolation.md) page.

 ### Code Upgrades from RedisGears V1.0

 On RedisGears V1, the session concept was not yet exists.
-If you upgrade from RedisGears V1.0 and use [`RG.PYDUMPSESSION`](commands.md#rgpydumpsessions) command, you will see that all the session has some rangom generated session ID.
-It is still possible to upgrade those session using [`REPLACE_WITH`](commands.md#rgpyexecute) option, example:
+If you upgrade from RedisGears V1.0 and use [`RG.PYDUMPSESSION`](commands.md#rgpydumpsessions) command, you will see that all the sessions has some random generated session ID.
+It is still possible to upgrade those sessions using [`REPLACE_WITH`](commands.md#rgpyexecute) option, example:

 Use [`RG.PYDUMPSESSION`](commands.md#rgpydumpsessions) command to find the session we want to upgrade (It is possible to spot the session by the registrations list.
 It is also possible to use the `VERBOSE` option to see full details about the registrations and find the relevant session by registration decription given to the [gears builder](functions.md#context-builder)):
 ```